Noah-Huppert/golog/README.md

 - [Advanced Usage](#advanced-usage)

 # Overview
-Go Log is a simple logging library augments patterns from the `log` package and adds useful features.
+Go Log is a simple logging library inspired by the standard `log` package.

 It was created because there was a lack of simple easy to use logging libraries in the Go ecosystem.